Career Options After B.Tech. for Different Engineering Branches

 4. What are the job prospects for a B.Tech graduate in software development?

-Software development is one of the most popular career choices for B.Tech graduates.
+Software development is one of the most popular BTech IT jobs for graduates.
 With the rise of technology companies, the demand for software developers is high, offering roles in web development, mobile app development, and systems programming.
 Companies like Google, Microsoft, and startups actively recruit B.Tech graduates skilled in programming languages.

 5. What skills are required for a successful career in data science after B.Tech?